aws/aws-dynamodb-encryption-java/README.md

 * **A Java 8 development environment**

   If you do not have one, go to [Java SE Downloads](https://www.oracle.com/technetwork/java/javase/downloads/index.html) on the Oracle website, then download and install the Java SE Development Kit (JDK).
-Java 8 or higher is recommended.
+Java 8 or higher is required.

   **Note:** If you use the Oracle JDK, you must also download and install the [Java Cryptography Extension (JCE) Unlimited Strength Jurisdiction Policy Files](http://www.oracle.com/technetwork/java/javase/downloads/jce8-download-2133166.html).